BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-21-kubecon-2018-copenhaguen-day-1.md

 ---
 layout: post
-title: "KubeCon 2018 Copenhaguen, day 1"
+title: "KubeCon 2018 Copenhagen, day 1"
-description: "Our notes for the conferences we saw during the first day of KubeCon 2018 in Copenhaguen"
+description: "Our notes for the conferences we saw during the first day of KubeCon 2018 in Copenhagen"
 author:
   name: Vincent Gallissot, Pascal Martin
   avatar: